Author Profile: Trisha Miller

-Currently she is a member of the Society of Professional Journalists, and a board member of the International Food, Wine, and Travel Writers Association.
+Currently she is a member of the Society of Professional Journalists, and a former Board Member of the International Food, Wine, and Travel Writers Association (2009-2015).
 Still a frequent world traveler, and occasional guest-blogger on a number of other Travel Blogs, Trisha writes about travel and technology, sometimes both at the same time.

 You can follow Trisha on Twitter at: http://twitter.com/TravelWriting

 Though not a book written specifically for travel writers… …Chicken Soup for the Soul: Inspiration for Writers: 101 Motivational Stories for Writers – Budding or Bestselling – from Books to Blogs is nonetheless one I’d recommend to any writer.
 I thought I’d be able to skim through it and still write a credible review, however, [...]

 Last year at about this time I wrote a blog post about… …how I spend the last week of every year (as I have for many years) in quiet reflection on what I’ve accomplished during the year that’s just passed… …did I meet all of my goals?
 Some of them?
 Am I happy with how [...]